 We’ve got to be looking for clues and hints all through our relationship.
 If connecting via sex is a vital part of a healthy relationship (as I believe it is) then both partners need to be attentive to pulling their own weight.
 Each partner is responsible to bring their WHOLE SELF to the relationship.
 This includes being a sexual goddess or strong male partner.
 It is in relationship to a strong man that a woman can let themselves show up as passionate and open.

 If you don’t know what turns your woman on, ASK!
 It’s easy.
 It might be harder to get either of you to really reveal the inner secrets of your passion, but keep trying.
 Keep digging deeper into your partner’s aspirations, and revealing as much of your own as you can.
 When you connect on all levels, you will both feel electrified and the sexual imbalance will recalibrate and recenter.
 Open to your partners’ desires.
 Be prepared to accept her challenge.
 And when asked, do your best to give clear answers to what you want as well.

 The Realtime Feedback Loop in a Healthy Relationship

 During sex and in any other moments of elevated communication, it’s important for the feedback loop between you to be open, consistent, and nurturing.
 Pay attention.
 Stay in the present moment with your lover.

 Listen.
 Reflect.
 Pause.
 Join.
 Listen.
 Share.
 Pause.
 Check-in.

-If we can dial up our feedback loop to higher levels of integration and connection, we can move deeper into trust and the exploration that follows.
+If we can tune our feedback loop to closer levels of integration and connection, we can move deeper into trust and the exploration that follows.